fireshaper/TiredTechnician/README.md

 ## Known Issues

 - If your search query is too broad it will time out.
 Try to use a more narrow search.
-- When queueing books in LazyLibrarian there is a bit of a delay.
-This is because the API doesn't return a response when you add the book to your Wanted list, so I added a sleep() command to make sure that queueing happens after the book is added.